umccr/orcabus/lib/workload/stateless/metadata_manager/README.md

 ### Testing

-To run the test from scratch use `make test`, but if you want to test with a running database you could use `make suite` .
+To run the test from scratch use `make test`, but if you want to test with a running database you could use `make suite`.

 ### Development

+#### Migrations

-From time to time the model of the app will change and to run and apply migrations, you could use the following command.
+From time to time the model of the app will need to change and apply the migrations.
+The following command will create the migration changes and apply the migration respectively.

 ```bash
 make makemigrations
 make migrate
 ```

+#### SQL Queries

-To quickly run raw sql queries to the database, `make `psql` will log in to the psql server.
+To quickly run raw sql queries to the database, `make psql` will log in to the psql server.

+### Deployment

+View the deployment docs [here](./deploy/README.md).